 Approach

 This option documents the connectivity of only runoff water between roads and streams without parameters and data required to model road-related sediment production and transport.
 The length of road- related pathways (e.g., road tread, road cuts, ditches, fillslopes) that capture and deliver water to streams will be assessed in the field-for status and trend reporting.
-Based on GIS analysis, points of connectivity to other natural water bodies other than the subject streams, as defined in the OARs, will be included if these can be identified comprehensively in advance of, or in conjunction with, initial fieldwork.
+Based on GIS analysis, points of connectivity to other natural water bodies other than the subject streams, as defined in the FPR OARs, will be included if these can be identified comprehensively in advance of, or in conjunction with, initial fieldwork.
 (Should we include this following sort of statement in the "Approach" paragraph?)
 We envision this work as a long-term research project, with a sampling duration of at least ten years.
 The individual/entity awarded this work is herein referred to as "the contactor."

 Sampling Design

-Two sampling approaches considered are the land-grid–based road census approach (Raines et al. 2005) used by Dubé et al. (2010), and an approach that targets road segments most likely to have a high degree of RSHC.
-The latter approach would be watershed-based (sampling within HUC 12 sub-basins with significant private forestland ownership), and entails a pre-sampling step to identify the high delivering segments using a GIS-based road-stream proximity assessment.
+The two sampling approaches considered are the land-grid–based road census approach (Raines et al. 2005) used by Dubé et al. (2010), and an approach that targets road segments most likely to have a high degree of RSHC.
+The latter approach would be watershed-based (sampling within HUC 12 sub-basins with significant private forestland ownership), and entails a pre-sampling step to identify the high probability of delivering segments using a GIS-based road-stream proximity assessment.
 This approach has the appeal of either cost-effectively increasing sample size or decreasing overall field survey costs.
-Any approach will require a large random sample to provide valid statistical data to draw inferences and detect trends.
+Any approach will require a large random sample to provide valid statistical data to draw inferences and detect trends. across the state of Oregon.
 The sample will need to be stratified by landowner type (large/small) and geography (eastside/westside).
+These four sampling frames are hereafter referred to as “strata.”
+Numerous sampling designs are possible for trend analysis, including paired, unpaired, and rotating panel designs.
+A power analysis will be necessary to determine the sample size needed for each strata and sampling period to reliably evaluate the baseline and detect trends.

 Field Methods

 Data collection by the contractor will be consistent with methods described in the field protocol of the Watershed Professionals Network (WARSEM 2006 and 2008), with updates by Raines et al. (2005) and Dubé et al. (2010) and potentially more recent updates (e.g., Bohle and Dubé 2016) or another appropriate model.
-See Appendix X for a discussion of model options.
+See Appendix X for a discussion of model options and input variables.

-Variables describing pathways for delivery of runoff water from inventoried road features will be measured.
+Variables describing and affecting pathways for delivery of runoff water from inventoried road features will be measured.
+Typical variables would include ditch lengths, road segment slope, and road surface type.

 Field crews will be sufficiently trained to competently reduce within- and among-observer errors to within specified tolerances (TBD).
 The contractor will develop a QA/QC program and will guide field-crew training.